 - Promoting safety and reducing the fear of crime and anti-social behaviour

 - Improving community cohesion

 - Supporting the purchase of specific pieces of equipment in key community locations

-The Police Reform and Social Responsibility Act 2011 introduced a responsibility for PCCs and responsible authorities in Community Safety Partnerships to act in co-operation with each other in exercising their respective functions.
+The Police Reform and Social Responsibility Act 2011 introduced a responsibility for Police and Crime Commissioners and responsible authorities in Community Safety Partnerships to act in co-operation with each other in exercising their respective functions.

-In addition to working in partnership, Julia has also identified funding to support community safety issues, through a mix of commissioned and non-commissioned services.
+In addition to working in partnership, the Commissioner has also identified funding to support community safety issues, through a mix of commissioned and non-commissioned services.

 The Ministry of Justice devolved funding for Victims Commissioning in 2013-14 to Police and Crime Commissioners.
 This included funding for Restorative Justice, Domestic Violence and Sexual Abuse in 2014-15.

 From April 2015, Police and Crime Commissioners have been responsible for commissioning the majority of support services for victims of crime and other commissioned support services.